LennartFr/Blockchain-at-Galvanize/README.md

 Your instructor: Lennart alf@us.ibm.com

 ## Assumption: you already know enough of Blockchain to want to learn to write Blockchain apps.
-## Intro to Blockchain Information for newbies http://bit.ly/2yIuhJs
+## Intro to Blockchain for newbies http://bit.ly/2yIuhJs

 # Agenda
 ~~~